NEXT UP ON this.

 While immigration may not directly address woes, the cultural and economic hardships faced by working class people are very real.
 Trump’s simple, vengeful campaign speaks directly to people who feel like strangers in their own country.

-In Australia, the recent election of Pauline Hanson can be seen as a result of Australia’s own ‘anger agenda’.
+In Australia, the 2016 federal election of Pauline Hanson into the Senate can be seen as a result of Australia’s own ‘anger agenda’.
 Her calls for a royal commission into Islam and climate science reflect an attitude that reflects the disenfranchisement of many of Australia’s working class.

 It’s likely that a Trump presidency would empower Hanson’s brand of anti-politics.
 These kinds of agendas have so far put divisive political rhetoric and multiculturalism on a collision course.
 In the recent Brexit referendum, far right groups like the UK Independence Party were able to dictate political discourse through stoking fears of mass uncontrolled immigration.
 This rhetoric had violent effect, with UK police reporting a five-fold rise in race-hate associated crimes since the referendum.